Nested Updates with Lenses: A Practical Guide

 ------------------------------------------

-As you can see, composing lenses provides a clean, declarative, and type-safe API for working with nested immutable data, completely removing the need for manual, error-prone boilerplate.
+As you can see, the generated optics provide a clean, declarative, and type-safe API for working with immutable data, whether your updates are simple and shallow or complex and deep.

 Beyond the Basics: Effectful Updates with modifyF